… Sequel to Jane Austen’s Spoof on the Gothic Novel

 Although Northanger Abbey wasn’t published until after Jane Austen’s death, she actually wrote it first, in her early twenties.
-Knowing this helps us to appreciate the novel’s unique place in the Austen canon and its teen aged, somewhat naive heroine.
+Knowing this helps us to appreciate the novel’s unique place in the Austen canon and its teen-aged, somewhat naive heroine.
 Austen conceived the story when she was quite young herself, before she had experienced much of the world.
-Thus, it brims with youthful humor, campy fun, and early examples of Austen’s patented ironic wit.
+Thus, her parody of the Gothic novel brims with youthful fun, and early examples of Austen’s patented ironic wit.

-Catherine and Henry Tilney are married now, and her eyes have been opened to the happy secrets of married life.
-But Catherine is still much the same person, and she hasn’t quite overcome her fascination with all things Gothic.
-When she first entered Northanger Abbey, she only imagined dreadful things had taken place there.
-Upon her second visit, however, the horror is all too real.
+Newly married to her beloved Henry, Catherine’s eyes are now open to the grownup pleasures of wedded life.
+Yet she still hasn’t quite given up her girlhood fascination with all things Gothic.
+When she first visited Northanger Abbey, she only imagined dreadful events had occurred there.
+This time the horror is all too real.
 There’s been a murder, and Henry has fallen under suspicion.
-Although Catherine is determination to solve the mystery and clear her husband’s name, she’s also afraid for her own safety, since there’s a very good chance the real murderer is still in the house.
+Catherine is determined to clear her husband’s name, but at the same time, she’s afraid for her own safety, since there’s a very good chance the real murderer is still in the house.

 Shannon Winslow’s delightful sequel reprises the mischievous spirit of Austen’s original spoof on the Gothic novel, while giving Catherine a genuine murder mystery to unravel.

 (Read excerpts here and here and here.)